tbrockman/htmlsnap/README.md

 Then, in your browser of choice, load the unpacked extension in `dist/`.

-## How is this different from [`snapDOM`](https://github.com/zumerlab/snapdom)?

-`snaphtml` is strictly worse (currently).
-It supports fewer features, takes longer to snapshot elements, but has a smaller output size (and not necessarily just as a result of not inlining images).

 ## Limitations

 - JavaScript associated with elements are not captured (and likely will never be).